srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

     }
 ```

 Wow!
 This was unexpected.
-It leads me to the conclusion that for best performance the network needs to be initialized not only randomly but *evenly* random or *symetrically* random.
+It led me to the conclusion that for best performance the network needs to be initialized not only randomly but *evenly* random or *symetrically* random.

 ### Learning Rate

-While this parameter is obvious, it's impact on the network's performance did surprise my several times.
+While this parameter is obvious, it's impact on the network's performance did surprise me several times.

 The *learning rate* defines the factor by which an *error* is applied as a *weight update*.
-The higher the *learning rate* the faster the network adapts, i.e. the fast it should reach its point of optimal performance.
+The higher the *learning rate* the faster the network adapts, i.e. the faster it should reach its point of optimal performance.
-However, if the rate is too high the network may *jump* over the optimum and reach a significantly lower accuracy.
+However, if the rate is too high the network may *jump* over the optimum and may settle in a point of lower accuracy.

-On the other side, a lower *learning rate* allows the network to make very fine changes but may take so long that it reaches the end of the dataset before reaching its optimal point of performance.
+On the other side, a smaller *learning rate* allows the network to make very fine changes but overall it may take so long that it reaches the end of the dataset before reaching its optimal point of performance.

 In my tests I found that the *optimal* learning rate depends on the type of activation function.
 While for SIGMOID my network did well using a learning rate of 0.5, I had to change it to 0.05 to achieve an almost equal performance with TANH.